LouisMiguelBernal/LouisMiguelBernal/README.md

 # 💻 About Me:
-📊 Data analytics, 💹 finance, and 🤖 machine learning projects.<br><br>Fun fact: ⚡ I combine finance with machine learning to empower smarter investments.
+📊 Data analytics, 💹 finance, and 🤖 machine learning projects.

 ## 🌐 Socials: